-Gallbladder cancer occurs when healthy cells in the gallbladder undergo change and start to grow out of control, which slowly form a tissue mass or lump called a tumor.
+Gallbladder cancer occurs when healthy cells in the gallbladder undergo change and start to grow out of control, which slowly forms a tissue mass or lump called a tumor.
 The tumors can be benign (non-cancerous, do not spread to nearby tissues) or malignant (cancerous, spread to other parts of the body).

 There are no specific symptoms for gallbladder cancer in its early stage.
 Symptoms usually appear in the advanced stage when the tumor is large and/or has spread.

 Like other cancers, the exact cause of gallbladder cancer is not clear.
 Some factors that may increase the risk of gallbladder cancer are:

 There are no early screening tests used for gallbladder cancer.
 If a person experiences any signs or symptoms of gallbladder cancer, the following tests are recommended.

 Liver and gallbladder function test: Elevated levels of bilirubin in the blood indicate gallbladder cancer due to blockage of the common bile duct by a tumor.

 Tumor marker: Tumor markers are proteins secreted by cancer cells, whose presence in the blood indicates cancer.
 Gallbladder cancer patients have high CA19-9 or carcinoembryonic antigen (CEA) levels in their blood.

 Gallbladder cancer is also staged based on the TNM staging system.
 Based on this system, cancer has the following stages: